customerio/RemoteHabits-iOS/docs/dev-notes/DEVELOPMENT.md

 # Setup code signing (internal team member, only)

-1. Download the file `gc_keys.json` from 1Password.
+1. Download the files `app_store_connect_creds.json` and `gc_keys.json` from 1Password.
 Download this file to the root directory of the Remote Habits iOS source code.
 2. Install the CLI tool [fastlane](https://docs.fastlane.tools/getting-started/ios/setup/#installing-fastlane) to your computer.
 It's highly recommended to use the `gem install` method as other install methods have caused issues in the past.
 3. Run `fastlane dev_setup` in the root directory of the Remote Habits iOS source code.
 Fastlane should *not* ask you to login to your Apple or Google account.
 Instead, it should simply download the provisioning profile and certificates and give you a success message: